kesslerio/vibe-check-mcp/docs/strategy/strategic_architecture_recommendations.md

 ## Executive Summary

-Based on comprehensive analysis of the competitive landscape and Claude Code MCP architecture, this document provides definitive strategic and technical recommendations for Anti-Pattern Coach development.
+Based on comprehensive analysis of the competitive landscape and Claude Code MCP architecture, this document provides definitive strategic and technical recommendations for Vibe Compass MCP development.
 The analysis reveals that **building as an MCP server is the optimal path** for achieving the user's goals of local execution, Claude Code integration, and workflow flexibility.

-**Key Recommendation**: Build Anti-Pattern Coach as a FastMCP server that can be consumed by Claude Code CLI via `claude -p @anti-pattern-coach`, while maintaining standalone CLI functionality.
+**Key Recommendation**: Build Vibe Compass MCP as a FastMCP server that can be consumed by Claude Code CLI via `claude -p @anti-pattern-coach`, while maintaining standalone CLI functionality.

 ---